therceman/symfony-alpine-docker/README.md

 symfony check:requirements
 ```

-### 2) Symfony Installation
+### Symfony Installation

-1) Select configuration and execute command (from Docker container)
+4) Select configuration and execute one of the following commands
-* Run this if you are building a traditional web application
+* Run this if you are building a traditional web application (full Symfony Package)
 ```
 symfony new ./ --webapp
 ```